Who Are We

 2002 and 2003 was like the birth of a new church.
 Membership grew, the parsonage on Wade E. Vannoy Road was completely renovated and updated with air-conditioning and new furnishings as needed.

-May 16, 2004, the congregation met for the 11:00am worship service.
-The service was suspended, and a business session replaced it.
+May 16, 2004, the 11:00am worship service was suspended, and a church business session replaced it.
 The purpose of this meeting was to explore the possibility of renovating the existing building and adding needed space.

-Rules of the Discipline of the church were explained, a survey was taken to determine the desire to move forward with a building program.
-The vote was taken and very few people dissented.
+Rules regarding church building and funding processes from the Book of Discipline (the book that guides the organization and ministry of the United Methodist Church) were explained and a survey was taken to determine the desire to move forward with a building program.
+Very few people dissented.

 A time frame for the building process, the completion and the financing of said project was presented and approved.
 All the projections were met!
 The West Jefferson United Methodist Church had a completely renovated original building and the usable space had been doubled.
 Praise the Lord!

-The interim past, Kirk McNeil was appointed to serve from 2001 to 2010 with great success.
+The interim past, Kirk McNeil was appointed to serve from 2001 to 2010.
+His pastorate bore the fruit of great success.
 The membership and participation increased while he was here.

 The building project included space for a pre-school day care center.
 This was implemented in 2018-19.
 Enrollment stands at 22 children and 4 staff members.